 Employees may not enroll in certain programs or courses of study under the TAP policy.

-Those ineligible programs, or courses of study, include academic courses in the following professional schools: dental, law, medical, pharmacy, veterinary, or executive/premiere or comparable graduate school programs.
+Those ineligible programs, or courses of study, include academic courses in the following professional schools: dental, law, medical, pharmacy, veterinary, or executive total cost programs.
 Other ineligible programs, or courses of study, include: workshops, seminars, continuing education courses, management development programs, special examinations for admissions to degree programs, or private consultant refresher courses to take examinations such as C.P.A. certification, admissions examinations, and related types of programs or classes.
-Support for these types of programs, may be provided by departmental policies.
+Support for these types of programs may be provided by departmental policies.

 An employee may not appeal any institutional decision regarding the TAP program to the Board of Regents of the University System of Georgia.
 Each USG institution will utilize its internal review process to review TAP application denials.

 The name, title, address, e-mail address, telephone number, and FAX number for each institutional TAP Coordinator may be found at http://www.usg.edu/hr/benefits/tuition_assistance_program/.

 TAP Program Regulations

 The tuition assistance program is available to active full time (1.0 FTE) benefits-eligible employees of the USG who have successfully completed at least six (6) months of employment in a benefits-eligible position, as of the date of the TAP application deadline for the desired academic semester.